0xc0dec/linec/README.md

 linec
 =====

 This perl script counts lines in source files, excluding comments and empty lines.
-It supports all source files with comments like
+It supports all source files with comments of the following syntax:

 ```
 /* ... */